robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 - Target keyword density: 0.5%–1.5%.
 - Keep keyword length concise (2–5 words).

 Ask the user to confirm and lock the keyword set before proceeding.
+Wait for the next instruction

 ## Step 3: Writing Instructions